Junction Tables

 Junction Table

-We can represent a many-to-many relationship using a separate table, likes
+We can represent a many-to-many relationship using a separate table, likes, for this relationship.

 id | INTEGER |